clement-danso/ODKC-Backup/README.md

 ```
 This will run the job hourly.

-* Again set up a cron task to run the *backup_upload.sh* file 10-15 mins after ODK-backup.sh is run
+* Again set up a cron task to run the **backup_upload.sh** file 10-15 mins after ODK-backup.sh is run
 This will move the backup file downloaded to the Central server to the AWS S3 bucket configured.

 ```
 10 * * * * bash /home/quoda/ODK-Backup/backup_upload.sh
 ```

-This will run this job 10 mins after hours.
+This will run this job 10-15 mins after every hour.